The Verb BE

 The book was forty pages long.

-When you use the verb BE with adjectives or postpositions, you can sometimes replace the verb BE with the verb GET to show the beginning, change, or result of the action.
+In some phrases with adjectives, the verb BE can be replaced by the verb GET to show the beginning, change, or result of the action.
 Compare these sentences:

 It is cold.
 It is getting cold.